CodinGame/Contribute-Help/pages/basics/mission.md

 **Our goal is to empower developers, no matter their educational or professional background, to learn from their peers, level up their skills and showcase their talent.**

 _Disclaimer: Except for the content created by the community in the **Learn** section, CodinGame doesn't provide any tutorial to learn the basics of programming from scratch.
-We highly recommend taking a tutorial online to learn these basics before heading to the **Practice** section and trying to solve coding puzzles._
+If you're new to programming, we highly recommend taking a tutorial online to learn these basics before heading to the **Practice** section and trying to solve coding puzzles._

 On CodinGame, you'll be able to: